belamenso/debug_utils/README.md

 * consequent image stream presentations update a single file, do not create many temporary files
 * image stream documentation
 * remove obsolete call to `toimage`
+* progressive imports, that is only import things when you first need them
+* timing utils
+* colorful printing